xyfJASON/diffusion-models-pytorch/docs/Classifier-Free Guidance.md

 **Samples with different guidance scales on ImageNet 256x256**:

 The pretrained models are sourced from [openai/guided-diffusion](https://github.com/openai/guided-diffusion).
 Note that these models were initially designed for classifier guidance and thus are either conditional-only or unconditional-only.
 However, to facilitate classifier-free guidance, it would be more convenient if the model can handle both conditional and unconditional cases.
-To address this, I've defined a new class [UNetCombined](../models/openai/guided_diffusion/unet_combined.py), which combines the conditional-only and unconditional-only models into a single model.
+To address this, I define a new class [UNetCombined](../models/openai/guided_diffusion/unet_combined.py), which combines the conditional-only and unconditional-only models into a single model.
 Also, we need to combine the pretrained weights for loading, which can be done by the following script:

 ```python
 import yaml